 Read on for details about this trip, or learn more about AdventureSmith’s other Greek Island small ship cruisessmall ship Croatia cruisessmall ship Mediterranean cruises and Mediterranean trips.

-Cruising the Dalmatian Coast & The Ionian Sea: Venice to Athens Itinerary
+8-Day Cruising the Dalmatian Coast & The Ionian Sea: Venice to Athens Itinerary

-The Dalmatian Coast & The Ionian Sea: Venice to Athens cruise operates eastbound from Venice, Italy to Athens, Greece, and cruises through the Adriatic Sea before ending in the Aegean Sea.
+The 8-day Dalmatian Coast & The Ionian Sea: Venice to Athens cruise operates eastbound from Venice, Italy to Athens, Greece, and cruises through the Adriatic Sea before ending in the Aegean Sea.
 These Timeless/Smithsonian departures include one excursion per guest in every port, plus one or more onboard expert lecturers from Smithsonian Journeys.

 Route map of Cruising The Dalmatian Coast & Ionian Sea With Smithsonian Journeys Mediterranean cruise, operating between Greece & Italy with visits along Albania, Croatia & Montenegro.